IBM/Spark-on-zOS/README.md

 # Spark-on-zOS

 [Apache Spark](https://spark.apache.org/) is an open-source cluster-computing framework.
 Spark runs on Hadoop, Mesos, standalone, or in the cloud.
 It can access diverse data sources including HDFS, Cassandra, HBase, and S3.
 And you can use it interactively from the Scala, Python and R shells.
-Spark powers a stack of libraries including SQL and DataFrames, MLlib for machine learning, GraphX, and Spark Streaming.
-You can combine these libraries seamlessly in the same application.

 You can run Spark using its standalone cluster mode, on an IaaS, on Hadoop YARN, or on container orchestrators like Apache Mesos.

 [z/OS](https://en.wikipedia.org/wiki/Z/OS) is an extremely scalable and secure high-performance operating system based on the 64-bit z/Architecture. z/OS is highly reliable for running mission-critical applications, and the operating system supports Web- and Java-based applications.